Hassan Sheikh Mohamud: Early career

 When the civil war broke out in the early 1990s, Hassan remained in Somalia and acted as a consultant with various NGOs, UN bureaus, and peace and development projects.
 He worked as an education officer for UNICEF in the central and southern parts of the country from 1993 to 1995.
 In 1999, he also co-established the Somali Institute of Management and Administration (SIMAD) in the capital.
 The institution subsequently grew into the SIMAD University, with Hassan acting as dean until 2010.

 Hassan entered Somali politics the following year, when he established the independent Peace and Development Party (PDP).
 PDP members unanimously elected him as the party's chairman in April 2011, with a mandate to serve as leader for the next three years.
 In August 2012, Hassan was selected as a Member of Parliament (MP) in the newly formed Federal Parliament of Somalia.
 Besides academic and civic work, he is also a successful entrepreneur.

 President of Somalia

-Elections
+First Administration

 On 10 September 2012, legislators elected Hassan President of Somalia during the country's 2012 presidential elections.
-Members of parliament marked their ballot papers behind a curtain before casting them in a clear box in front of foreign envoys and hundreds of Somali men and women as well as being broadcast live on television.
-After the first round of voting, former President Sharif Sheikh Ahmed emerged as the frontrunner, amassing 64 votes.
+After the first round of voting, former president Sharif Sheikh Ahmed emerged as the frontrunner, amassing 64 votes.
 Hassan was a close second with 60 votes, and Prime Minister Abdiweli Mohamed Ali placed third with 32 votes.
-Along with the fourth-place finisher Abdiqadir Osoble, Ali later chose to drop out ahead of the second round.
-Both challengers, along with the other hopefuls that were vying for the post, thereafter reportedly instructed their supporters to back Hassan's candidacy.
-Hassan went on to earn a lopsided win in the final round, defeating Ahmed 71–29% (190 votes vs. 79 votes).

-Immediately after the final ballot results had been read out, Hassan was sworn into office.
-Lawmakers began singing Somalia's national anthem, and Mogadishu's residents also expressed satisfaction at the outcome, viewing it as a moment of change.

-In his acceptance speech, President Hassan thanked the general Somali populace, the Federal Parliament, as well as the other challengers.
-He also voiced support for the ongoing post-conflict reconstruction efforts in Somalia and indicated that he was prepared to work closely with the international community.

-Additionally, Sheikh Sharif congratulated Hassan on his victory and pledged to cooperate with the new head of state.
-Prime Minister Ali touted the selection as the start of a new era in Somali politics.
-Abdirahman Mohamud Farole, President of the autonomous Puntland region in northeastern Somalia, also thanked Hassan, the Somali people, and all of the other stakeholders that were involved in the Roadmap political process, which ultimately led to the presidential election and the end of the transitional period.
+Hassan went on to earn a lopsided win in the final round, defeating Sharif.
+Despite allegations of corruption and bribery securing the votes required for Hassan's election, Sharif and others did not dispute the results.